Supercavitation: Applications

+The main applications of supercavitation are supercavitating propellers and the supercavitating torpedo.

+Supercavitating propellers are fitted on military boats, high-performance racing boats, and model racing boats.
+They are shaped to force cavitation on the entire forward face at high speed.
+The cavity collapses far behind the blade, avoiding the spallation observed when conventional propellers accidentally cavitate.

+Supercavitating torpedoes have seen use in at least the Soviet (and Russian), US, German, and Iranian navies.
+On the small scale, supercavitating ammunition is used with German and Russian underwater firearms, and other similar weapons.

-The Russian Navy developed the VA-111 Shkval supercavitation torpedo, which uses rocket propulsion and exceeds the speed of conventional torpedoes by at least a factor of five.
-NII-24 began development in 1960 under the code name "Шквал" (Squall).
-The VA-111 Shkval has been in service (exclusively in the Russian Navy) since 1977 with mass production starting in 1978.
+The Soviet Navy developed the first large-scale supercavitating torpedo, the VA-111 "Shkval".
+The Shkval uses rocket propulsion and exceeds the speed of conventional torpedoes by at least a factor of five.
+It began development in 1960 under the code name "Шквал" (Squall).
+The VA-111 Shkval has been in service (exclusively in the Soviet, then Russian Navy) since 1977 with mass production starting in 1978.
 Several models were developed, with the most successful, the M-5, completed by 1972.
 From 1972 to 1977, over 300 test launches were conducted (95% of them on Issyk Kul lake).